edwardvmills/NURBSlib_EVM/Tutorial 0.03 Point_onCurve ControlPoly4_segment ControlPoly6 and CubicCurve6 - page 01.md

 ![05](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6/Point_onCurve%20ControlPoly4_segment%20ControlPoly6%20and%20CubicCurve6%2005.png?raw=true)

 The point is created by default at the location of the mouse click.
 It is good to avoid clicking too close to the middle.
 By clicking much closer to one end of the curve or the other, the u value is always much closer to 0 or 1.
-This makes it easy to see which direction u  goes, and how to slide the point along the curve in the direction you wish.
+This makes it easy to see which direction u  goes for the curve in question, and how to slide the point along the curve in the direction you wish.

-Right now, clicking and adjusting manually are the only two ways to set the parameters.
+Right now, clicking and adjusting manually are the only two ways to set the parameters (many more methods are planned eventually.
+They are not hard, just time consuming).

 #### -2-